Top tips for an eco-friendly and sustainable Christmas

 Christmas doesn’t have to be about spending lots of money on lots of presents.
 Use your imagination and chat with friends and family to try something different this year, like:

-- Buy virtual gifts with no packaging or transport costs involved, like a woodland dedication or homes for wildlife
+- Buy virtual gifts with no packaging or transport costs involved, like homes for wildlife.

 - Handmade presents only!
 The time and effort required makes this so much more special.
 From creating delicious treats with foraged goods to cosy knitted garments and kids’ crafts, this type of giving makes long-lasting memories.